Aman-Jindal/kaggle-titanic/README.md

 | 894 | 0 |
 | . | . |

-For more information about competion go [here.](https://www.kaggle.com/c/titanic#description)
+For more information about competition go [here.](https://www.kaggle.com/c/titanic#description)